-Installing an electric car charger at home can cost around £1,000.1 However, some electric vehicle owners are eligible for an OZEV grant, which can cut that cost by up to £350.
+Installing an electric car charger at home can cost around £1,000.1 However, some electric vehicle owners are eligible for an OZEV grant, which can cut that cost of installation.
 The Office for Zero Emissions Vehicles (OZEV) grant is also known as the EV Chargepoint Grant.

 By installing an electric car charging point at home, you’ll always be within reach of a charge and can conveniently plug in your EV overnight.
 Not only could it cost less to charge at night, with lower electricity rates, but it can also be cheaper than charging on the go.

 Can you charge an electric car at home from a regular power outlet?

 Yes, with the right charging cable, it’s possible to charge your EV from a standard three-pin plug.
 However, this will take longer than using a wall box.